Focus is an autistic super hero, founded and created by Yvonne Wan (A Social Cultural Anthropologist & Autism Documentary film maker).

 Autistic Film Presenter: Gaby Tyrrell.

-Interns: Douglas Hebert who is an Elementary school art teacher will be the internship coach with Yvonne Wan for three aspiring artists on our internship program.
-They will all have their work featured on the community page.
+Interns: Douglas Hebert who is an Elementary school art teacher will be the internship coach with Yvonne Wan for two aspiring artists on our internship program.
+Douglas Hebert teaches over 1,500 art students a year.
+He is providing one to one coaching to the Focus Comic interns.
+The autistic interns will all have their work featured on the community page.
 Tabidi have been promoted to work on the main comic also.

 We have autistic representation on our team.